zacharyvincze/zacharyvincze/README.md

 ### Hey there, I'm Zachary Vincze.

-I'm currently a student studying computer science at the University of Toronto with an upcoming software engineering internship at AMD.
+I'm currently a student studying computer science at the University of Toronto with an upcoming software engineering internship on AMD's Radeon team.

 ---